 The Online Library is a collection of links to virtual library services available from home, 24/7.
 Many of these will require a separate log-in using your Manchester Public Library Account Information (your library card number and PIN).
 Your PIN is the last four digits of your phone number.
 Some of these services are only available to Manchester residents, other services are only available to members of the Merrimack Valley Library Consortium.
-If you need help using these services please contact the library at 978-526-7711 or by email at manchester at mvlc.org.
+If you need help using these services, please contact the library at 978-526-7711, or send an email.

 A to Z the World is the world’s most comprehensive country-by-country resource for learning about culture and customs worldwide.
 AtoZ the World is comprised of 175 Country Guides of 107 topics each.
 No other single resource covers so many topics, so well, for so many countries.
 For Manchester residents, use your library card number to log in.